Optimal enzyme rhythms in cells: Enzyme rhythms that combine transcriptional and posttranslational regulation

-By considering constraints, we obtain more realistic predictions and new types of qualitative behaviour.
-Amplitude constraints are important if enzymes are not (or very wekly) expressed in the reference state or if fast oscillations are required (faster than the typical time scale of protein dynamics, which in the case of growing cells is roughly given by the cell-cycle time).
-First, an increase in enzyme amplitudes may require an increase in the central values.
-In particular, enzymes that are inactive in the reference state can only start oscillating if the central value rises to a positive value, which implies an additional cost (see appendix \ref{sec:extending}).
-Nevertheless, a rhythmic activation of (statically) inactive enzymes can be beneficial, for instance, where storage reactions are used to buffer fluctuations in external supply.
-Second, protein amplitudes are limited because of the slow timescale of protein production and degradation.
-At higher frequencies, only very small protein amplitudes will be possible and post-translational modification (e.g., phosphorylation) may be required for larger oscillations.
-In our models, allosteric regulation is usually captured by enzymatic rate laws and will not be optimised.
-However, if desired, allosteric regulation can also be treated as a different kind of post-translational modification.
+\myparagraph{Amplitude constraints and their consequences} To summarise, constraints on enzyme amplitudes leads to more realistic predictions of enzyme rhythms and to new types of predicted behaviour.
+Constraints are especially important if enzymes are not (or weakly) expressed in the reference state or if there is an incentive for fast oscillations (that is, oscillating much faster than the typical time scale of protein dynamics, which for growing cells is typically given by the cell-cycle period).
+In the first case, an increasing enzyme amplitude may require an increase in the average value.
+For example, if an enzyme in the reference state is inactive (e.g.~the enzymes catalysing glycogen storage and consumption), then in order to oscillate, it must increase its average level from zero to a value as big as the enzyme amplitude.
+This increase is costly (see appendix \ref{sec:extending}), so it needs to be justified by a benefit.
+In the second case, protein amplitudes may be limited due to the slow dynamics of protein concentrations.
+At higher frequencies, gene expression changes will lead to very small amplitudes, and posttranslational modification (e.g.~phosphorylation) have to be used instead.